 TEN BILLION TO ONE or BISON³ REDUX

-Back in 2019, while still in grad school, I wrote about bison.
+Back in 2019 I wrote about bison.
 I noticed that the numbers and circumstances commonly offered relating to the historic abundance and eventual disappearance of this species, who at one time thrived across nearly the whole continent but were rapidly reduced to almost zero, made little sense.

 If you’ve never come across it, the usual version of events deviates little from what is found on the US National Park Service website: